-For financial aid purposes, the Cost of Attendance (COA) is an estimate of the amount it will cost to attend ICOM and includes direct and indirect costs.
-COA includes specific components such as tuition and fees, books and supplies, loan fees, and living expenses (room, board, transportation, health insurance, and personal expenses).
+The Cost of Attendance (COA) is an estimate of the total cost to attend ICOM and includes both direct (institutional) and indirect (student) costs.
+COA includes specific categories such as tuition, fees, books & supplies, loan fees, and living expenses (room, board, transportation, and personal expenses).
 The COA figures listed below are estimated and subject to change at any time without notice.

-*OMSI based on a 10-month academic year for Room and Board, Transportation, and Personal Expenses.
+OMSI based on 39 weeks of attendance for Room and Board, Transportation, and Personal Expenses.

-**OMSII based on a 9-month academic year for Room and Board, Transportation and Personal Expenses.
+OMSII based on 35 weeks of attendance for Room and Board, Transportation, and Personal Expenses.

 What are direct and indirect costs?

-Direct costs are those billed by ICOM; including tuition and fees and if selected, student health insurance.
-Indirect costs include things that are not charged by ICOM to the student such as additional supplies, transportation to/from ICOM, personal expenses, and room and board.
+Direct costs are those billed by ICOM; including tuition, fees, and student health insurance through the school.
+Indirect costs include estimated student expenses; such as, supplies, transportation to/from ICOM, personal expenses, and room and board.